FolkertVanVerseveld/aoe/HACKING.md

 libopenal-dev     | OpenAL development package libxtcommon       | XenoTech's cross platform library

-The following commands are expected to be installed:
+The following commands are expected to be installed (descriptions are taken from their repsective manuals):

 Name        | Description
 ------------|--------------------------------------------------